aesteve/vertx-mvc-specifications/README.md

 In order to achieve that, we should let controller's methods return some kind of promise and execute context.next (and afterFilters, etc...) only once the promise is fulfilled.

 Either we provide a promise API or rely on Vertx's Futures.
 And let us be smart with users.
-If the methods returns nothing we assume it's some eays/blocking stuff and should call next() right after the method is invoked through reflection.
+If the methods returns nothing we assume it's some easy/blocking stuff and should call next() right after the method is invoked through reflection.
+If the method returns a promise, then should we wait for the promise to succeed to chain the handlers ?
+Probably...

 ### Roadmap